alicious/lostincolorspace/README.md

 2) Move: take a piece from the board and move it to a new location.

 3) Test: pull one paint chip from the board, and dock it on one of your goals if there is room - up to three chips may be docked on a single goal.
-If it is successful match, keep it in place as a point.
+If it is a successful match, keep it in place as a point.
 If not successful, you must return the paint chip to the board, with the intake face touching the primary indicated at test failure.
 If this is not possible, clear it and return it to the pool of blank chips.